blackshibe/luabsge/README.md

 ## todo

+-   Showstoppers
+    -   Physics
+        -   Self explanatory
+    -   Editor
+        -   Scene creation format for a datamodel
+    -   Audio
+-   Other
     -   RT Test improvements
--   Audio
--   Physics
     -   UTF-8 Rendering
--   Create a universal class constructor
     -   Text rendering has really weird positioning
     -   Text rendering cuts off with high scale (you need to resize the window once to fix it)
+    -   Cross-platform support